roadiz/docs/src/developer/api/web_response.rst

                         - translation_base
                         - document_display

-Then create you own custom resource to hold your menus tree-walkers and common content:
+Then create you own custom resource to hold your menus tree-walkers and common content.
+Tree-walkers will be created using ``RZ\Roadiz\CoreBundle\Api\TreeWalker\TreeWalkerGenerator`` service.
+TreeWalkerGenerator will create a ``App\TreeWalker\MenuNodeSourceWalker`` instance for each node source of type ``Menu`` located on your website root.

 ..  code-block:: php